TomasTomecek/pretty-git-prompt/README.md

  1. Configurable as much as possible.
  2. Pretty and useful.
  3. As few dependencies as possible.
- 4. Easy to contibute to:
+ 4. Easy to contribute to:
     * Build with a single command.
     * Build inside predictive environment.
     * Test with a single command.